 A New York City Criminal Attorney Explains the Criminal Process

 NEW YORK CRIMINAL LAWYERS must work within the confines of the criminal process in order to aid and assist your case.
 Procedures must be followed by all parties involved.
 Law enforcement and agents of the courts have procedures they must follow, as well as, your own attorney.
-The NEW YORK CRIMINAL LAWYERS at Bukh Law Firm understand just how important this is.
+The NEW YORK CRIMINAL LAWYERS at Law Office of Bukh & Associates, PLLC understand just how important this is.
 Many a criminal case has been “won” due to poor procedure on the part of law enforcement or the district attorney’s office.
 Many a criminal case can be lost simply by the defendant waiving or forgetting their rights.

 Your criminal case can begin with any of the following:

 - Police Search